danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 added, they don't pick up these modifications, and the options only exist in the context of actual breakpoints, so they are hard to store & reuse.

-A even better solution is to make a fully configured breakpoint name:
+An even better solution is to make a fully configured breakpoint name:

 ::